 By Atul Mishra Last Updated:

-Parveen Babi was the most glamorous face of Bollywood in the 70's who caught the attention of the Time Magazine, so much so that she became the first Indian woman to get featured on Time's magazine cover.
-Naturally, many leading men of that era were attracted towards her, and one among them was Arth director, Mahesh Bhatt.
-(Recommended Read: The Unfortunate Love Story Of Already Married Mahesh Bhatt And Emotionally Broken Parveen Babi)
+Parveen Babi was the most glamorous face of Bollywood in the 70's who caught the attention of Time Magazine, so much so that she became the first Indian woman to get featured on Time's magazine cover.
+Naturally, many leading men of that era were attracted to her, and one among them was Arth director, Mahesh Bhatt.

 During an interview with the Filmfare magazine, Mahesh Bhatt revealed everything about his relationship with Parveen Babi and the darkest days that their relationship saw.
 Sharing how it all started, "My relationship with Parveen began around 1977.
 She had returned to India from Italy (after she broke up with Kabir Bedi subsequent to his becoming a sensation in Italy with the TV show Sandokan).
 She was a top star and was filming for Amar Akbar Anthony (1977) and Kala Pathar (1979) those days, while I was a flop filmmaker.
 I left my wife Lorraine Bright and my daughter Pooja, who was a kid then, to live in with Parveen."